tari-project/tari/RFC/src/RFC-0171_MessageSerialisation.md

   * Very compact
   * Fast
   * Multiple language support
-  * Good Rust / Serde support
+  * Good Rust/Serde support
-  * Dovetails into ZMQ nicely
+  * Dovetails nicely into ZMQ
 * Cons:
   * No metadata support

 #### [Protobuf](https://code.google.com/p/protobuf/)

-Similar to [Message Pack](#message-pack), but also requires schema's to be written and compiled.
-Serialisation performance and size is similar to Message Pack.
-Can work with ZMQ but is better designed to be used with gRPC.
+Similar to [Message Pack](#message-pack), but also requires schemas to be written and compiled.
+Serialization performance and size are similar to Message Pack.
+It Can work with ZMQ, but is better designed to be used with gRPC.

 #### [Cap'n Proto](http://kentonv.github.io/capnproto/)

 Similar to [Protobuf](#protobuf), but claims to be much faster.
 Rust is supported.

-#### Hand-rolled serialisation
+#### Hand-rolled Serialization

 [Hintjens recommends](http://zguide.zeromq.org/py:chapter7#Serialization-Libraries) using hand-rolled serialization for bulk messaging.
-While Pieter usually offers sage advice, I'm going to argue against using custom serialisers at this point in time for the following reasons:
+While Pieter usually offers sage advice, I'm going to argue against using custom serializers at this stage for the following reasons:

-* We're unlikely to improve hugely over MessagePack
+* We're unlikely to improve hugely over MessagePack.
-* Since serde does 95% of our work for us with MessagePack, there's significant development overhead (and new bugs) involved with a hand-rolled solution.
+* Since Serde does 95% of our work for us with MessagePack, there's a significant development overhead (and new bugs) involved with a hand-rolled solution.
-* We'd have to write de/serialisers for every language that wants Tari bindings; whereas every major language has a MessagePack implementation.
+* We'd have to write de/serializers for every language that wants Tari bindings; whereas every major language has a MessagePack implementation.

-### Serialisation in Tari
+### Serialization in Tari

-Deciding between these protocols is largely a matter of preference, since there isn't that much to choose between them.
+Deciding between these protocols is largely a matter of preference, since there isn't that much difference between them.
-Given that ZMQ is used in other places in the Tari network; MessagePack looks to be a good fit while offering a compact data structure and highly performant de/serialisation.
-In Rust in particular, there's first-class support for MessagePack in serde.
+Given that ZMQ is used in other places in the Tari network, MessagePack looks to be a good fit while offering a compact data structure and highly performant de/serialization.
+In Rust, in particular, there's first-class support for MessagePack in Serde.

 For human-readable formats, it makes little sense to deviate from JSON.
 For copy-paste semantics, the extra compression that Base64 offers over raw hex or Base58 makes it attractive.

-Many Tari data types' binary representation will be the straightforward MessagePack version of each field in the related Struct.
-In these cases, as straightforward `#[derive(Deserialize, Serialize)]` is all that is required to make the data structure able to be sent over the wire.
+Many Tari data types' binary representation will be the straightforward MessagePack version of each field in the related struct.
+In these cases, a straightforward `#[derive(Deserialize, Serialize)]` is all that is required to enable the data structure to be sent over the wire.

-However, other structures might need fine tuning, or hand-written serialisation procedures.
+However, other structures might need fine-tuning, or hand-written serialization procedures.
 To capture both use cases, it is proposed that a `MessageFormat` trait be defined:

 ```rust,compile_fail